aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 - Check for any parsing errors.

 ## Practical Applications
-1. **Automated Email Processing**: Extract attachments from emails for further analysis or storage.
+1. **Automated Email Processing** – Extract attachments from emails for further analysis or storage.
-2. **Report Distribution**: Embed reports within emails to ensure recipients receive comprehensive updates.
+2. **Report Distribution** – Embed reports within emails to ensure recipients receive comprehensive updates.
-3. **Data Archiving**: Save email contents and attachments locally for record-keeping.
+3. **Data Archiving** – Save email contents and attachments locally for record‑keeping.
-4. **Integration with CRM Systems**: Automate the extraction of customer communications.
+4. **Integration with CRM Systems** – Automate the extraction of customer communications.
-5. **Email-Based Notifications**: Use embedded messages to provide detailed alerts.
+5. **Email‑Based Notifications** – Use embedded messages to provide detailed alerts.

 ## Performance Considerations
 To optimize performance when using Aspose.Email:
 - Manage resources by closing streams after processing files.
-- Use appropriate Java memory management techniques, such as garbage collection tuning.
+- Use appropriate Java memory‑management techniques, such as garbage‑collection tuning.
 - Optimize file I/O operations to minimize latency.

 ## Conclusion
-In this tutorial, we explored how to efficiently parse and save attachments from MSG files using Aspose.Email for Java.
+In this tutorial, we explored how to efficiently parse and save attachments from MSG files using **aspose email java**.
 We also covered embedding messages within emails and reading embedded content.
 With these skills, you can enhance your email management processes significantly.

 ### Next Steps
 - Experiment with different file types as attachments.